 Without the security of Russian gas, many countries in Europe must rapidly diversify their supply and upscale production from other sources.

-In September 2022, Estonia hit new record high prices for electricity, which rose to €0.59 per kilowatt-hour (KWh), and for natural gas, which rose to €0.38/KWh.
-From early 2021 to September 2022, electricity and natural gas prices rose 353% and a staggering 773%, respectively.
+In September 2022, Estonia hit new record high prices for both electricity, which rose to €0.59 per kilowatt-hour (KWh), and for natural gas, which rose to €0.38/KWh.
+Since early 2021 to September 2022, the price for electricity and natural gas rose 353% and a staggering 773% respectively.

 In October 2022, Estonia’s household gas prices, at €0.29/KWh, were 43% higher than the European average (taken across these 22 sample countries).
 Household electricity prices, at €0.47/KWh, were 17% higher than this European average.

-The Dutch government introduced a price cap in January 2023, freezing the price of electricity at €0.40/KWh and freezing gas prices at €1.45 per cubic metre.
-Until then, prices were expected to continue rising, although the government had begun to compensate households with €190 per month until the price cap came into effect.
+The Dutch government introduced a price cap from January 2023, freezing the price of electricity at €0.40/KWh, and freezing gas prices at €1.45 per cubic metre.
+Until then, prices were expected to continue rising, although the government had began to compensate households with €190 per month until the price cap came into effect.

 Electricity prices in Italy rose 30% between September and October 2022 to the second highest prices for household electricity in Europe, the highest when adjusted to purchasing power standards (PPS), at €0.70 KW/h.
-Meanwhile, the gas price rose to €0.30/kWh, 97% of the total, to the fourth highest position in Europe (third highest when adjusted to PPS).
+Whereas, the price of gas rose to €0.30/KWh, a whole 97% to the fourth highest position in Europe (third highest when adjusted to PPS).

-In October 2022, energy prices for electricity and gas rose 24% to new record highs in Austria, to €0.54/KWh and €0.34/KWh, respectively.
-The HEPI attributes part of these rises to energy-related tax increases.
+In October 2022, energy prices for electricity and gas both rose 24% to new record highs in Austria, to €0.54/KWh and €0.34/KWh respectively.
+The HEPI attributes part of these rise to energy-related tax increases.

 In response, the Austrian government implemented an electricity price cap at €0.10/KWh for households with an annual consumption of up to 2,900KWh.
-Anything above this capped price fell under a €0.40/KWh cap.
+Anything above this capped price fell under a cap of €0.40/KWh.

 As such, compared to the first half of 2021, electricity and gas prices had increased 161% and 353% respectively.
 To combat these rising costs, the Danish government enforced a price cap on surplus heat to €12.50/GJ from January 2023.